defold/doc/docs/en/tutorials/snake.md

 Select the "layer1" layer.

-Choose the menu option <kbd>Scene ▸ Tile Map ▸ Show Palette</kbd> to display the tile palette, then click the tile you want to use when painting.
+Choose the menu option <kbd>Edit ▸ Select Tile...</kbd> to display the tile palette, then click the tile you want to use when painting.

 Paint a border around the edge of the screen and some obstacles.